benyanke/unisonctrl/README.md

 * Get webhooks working for reporting and monitoring
   * Number of new/existing instances
   * Instance information
-  * Report on unexpected dead instances - this is important
+  * Report on unknown dead instances - this is important
-* Log rotation/disabling for unison logs
+* Automatic restart of instances when global config changes
+  * Currently it only does this when individual instance config changes
+* Turn into a proper terminal tool with options, like force restart all, and get stats